Karol-G/human-readable-id/README.md

 Using `--collision` (or the Python equivalent) reports:

-* total number of possible IDs
+* total number of possible IDs (exact)
-* approximate number of generated IDs needed for an *expected* collision of 1
+* smallest number of generated IDs needed for an *expected* collision of 1 (exact)

+The Python implementation computes these values with integer arithmetic (no rounding); the Bash CLI falls back to approximate formatting for extremely large spaces.

 This helps choose safe parameters instead of guessing.